-The Board is currently comprised of eight directors.
-At the Meeting, six directors will be standing for reelection.
+The Board is currently comprised of six directors, all of whom will be standing for re-election.
 The Articles of Incorporation and Bylaws of the Corporation provide that its Board be comprised of a minimum of three directors and a maximum of ten directors.
 The Board has considered the independence of each of its directors.
 Consistent with National Instrument 58-101 - Disclosure of Corporate Governance Practices ("NI 58-101"), to be considered independent, the Board must conclude that a director has no material relationship with the Corporation.
 A "material relationship" is a relationship that could, in the view of the Board, be reasonably expected to interfere with the exercise of a director's independent judgment and includes an indirect material relationship.
 The Board has concluded that all six directors standing for election are "independent" as defined in NI 58-101.